hjozwiak/tintin-kallisti-pack/README.md

 To see if a key is bound already or not, just type set and the etter with no arguments.
 If the key is already bound it will show what it does, if not it will say the key is not set.

-## Automation
+#### Automation

 When in charge of protecting your comrades  in a group, it can be easy to miss someone being attacked until it's too late.
 To make things easier for you, we offer autorescue.
-You can rescue multipe people, just add them to the list separated by spaces.
+You can rescue multiple people, just add them to the list separated by spaces.
 So, autorescue jack jill will enable automatic rescuing for Jack and Jill.
 To turn it off, just type noautorescue.

 Eating and drinking can be a chore.
 With the pack's autoeat and autodrink, however, it's a snap.
 Just turn them on with autoeat item and autodrink drinkcontainer.
 For example, to eat breat you would type autoeat bread and to autodrink from at waterskin you would type autodrink waterskin.

+If you want to hunt something and walk to it, use track target.
+When you reach the target you will hear a notification tone.
+This does not pass through closed doors without help currently.
+If you can't reach your target or need to cancel for any reason, type notrack.

 Sometimes, it's nice to have a little buffer against death.
 It is kind of frustrating when your level 50 Paragon dies, and you realize long after the fact that you probably could have saved them with a bit more fast thinking and even faster typing.
 Autorecall offers a way to hopefully avoid getting killed.
 It is by no means 100% affective, but if you do get killed, you can rest assured that the pack did everything in is power to prevent it.
 To enable autorecall, simply type autorecall followed by the command you would like to use to recall.

 This is a good time to bring up the / character.
 Normally it is a shortcut for say in the game.
 We have repurposed it, however, to the more standard function of recall.
 If you are below level 20, it will use the standard recall command.
 After level 20, however, it  will try to get a recall scroll from your container and recite it.
 So, you could just do autorecall / and the pack will try to use the best option to recall you if your hitpoints drop below 20%.
-Another good options for bards may be to set autorecall play gelsewhere.
+Another good option for bards may be to set autorecall play gelsewhere.
 Just make sure that whatever command you use will work during combat.
 The paragon version of recall, for example, does not work during combat.
 Check in game help files to make the best decision for your character.

-## Container
+#### Container

 A lot of things depend on your container.
 You can set your container with the container command.
 Container bag will use a bag as your container.
 Of course, thanks to the in game label command, you need not worry about conflicting names.
 Do you have a bag and a baguette?
-Simply labe your bag something else like a stuffholder, set container stuffholder, and the pack won't try to store your stuff in your bread.
+Simply label your bag something else like a stuffholder, set container stuffholder, and the pack won't try to store your stuff in your bread.
 In game, see help label for more information.

 #### Multiple Items